 Making and Decorating a Tea Set with Amelia Stamps

 Tea sets are a wonderful challenge for the ceramic artist and the best tea sets have complimentary elements that are carried through each piece of the set without looking too “matchy matchy” (that’s a technical term, in case you were wondering).
-In this video, Amelia Stamps shares her processes for making and decorating an entire tea set, sharing a plethora of great decorative techniques, as well as throwing tips that will help you strengthen your wheel throwing skills.
+In this video, Amelia Stamps shares her processes...(Scroll down for more.)

 $29.97 — $39.97